-We measured hospital spending on community investment, as a share of total hospital expenses, using Fiscal Year Ending 2018 Internal Revenue Service (IRS) tax filings.
-Nonprofit hospitals are required to report community benefit spending to the IRS to maintain nonprofit status.
-IRS data on these community benefits were available for 2,330 hospitals.
-For 895 hospital systems that filed with multiple hospitals as one tax entity, we estimated each individual hospital's community benefit spending by prorating each hospital's share of system revenue.
+We measured hospital spending on community investment, as a share of total hospital expenses, using Fiscal Year Ending 2019 Internal Revenue Service (IRS) tax filings.
+Private nonprofit hospitals are required to report community benefit spending to the IRS to maintain nonprofit status.
+IRS data on these community benefits were available for 2,447 hospitals.
+For 767 hospitals that filed with other hospitals as one tax entity, we estimated each individual hospital's community benefit spending by prorating each hospital's share of system revenue.
+Data for for-profit and government hospitals were not available, as these types of hospitals are not required to file Form 990.

-Community investment comprises a subset of hospital spending including: Subsidized health services, such as free clinics, some emergency services, telehealth services, and other services provided at a loss to the hospital; community health improvement activities such as health fairs, community health education classes, immunizations, interpreter services; contributions to community organizations; and community building activities that help increase the capacity of the community to address health needs and often address the "upstream" factors that impact health, such as education, air quality, and access to nutritious food.
+Community investment comprises a subset of hospital community benefit spending including the following categories on IRS Form 990 Schedule H: Subsidized health services, such as free clinics, some emergency services, telehealth services, and other services provided at a loss to the hospital; community health improvement activities such as health fairs, community health education classes, immunizations, interpreter services; contributions to community organizations; and community building activities that help increase the capacity of the community to address health needs and often address the "upstream" factors that impact health, such as education, air quality, and access to nutritious food.